KurayiChawatama/ChemNose-An-Automated-Gas-Detection-and-Statistical-Analysis-Platform/README.md

 ### Weather Station Data Analysis

 **Step 1: Data Collection**
-Setup the Weather Station Module and run the [Arduino_code/weatherStationNoUv/weatherStationNoUv.ino](Arduino_code/weatherStationNoUv/weatherStationNoUv.ino) Arduino sketch on the Arduino Uno.
+Set up the Weather Station Module and run the [Arduino_code/weatherStationNoUv/weatherStationNoUv.ino](Arduino_code/weatherStationNoUv/weatherStationNoUv.ino) Arduino sketch on the Arduino Uno.
 The data will be stored in a CSV file on the SD card in a name of your choosing.

 **Step 2: Data Analysis**
 Retrieve the CSV file from the SD card and move it into the repository folder called [Sensor_data](Sensor_data).
 The data titled `DAY1.csv` and `DAY2.csv` is an example of the data that will be collected.